What is the Sydney Air Quality Study?

 When will the first study findings be available?

-The first study report will be available in early 2019.
+The first study report will be available in 2020.
 This report will discuss how air quality has changed in Greater Sydney over the past two decades and how it is likely to change in future.
 The report will include findings on the contribution of major sources to air pollution and population exposure in the region.

 A second study report will present new findings on the health cost of air pollution, and on the contribution of major sources to air pollution related public health impacts and costs.